Israel recovers bodies of six captives held in Gaza

 The captives were identified as Almog Sarusi, Alex Lobanov, Carmel Gat, Ori Danino, Eden Yerushalmi and Hersh Goldberg-Polin.

-A forum of captives’ families, who have been critical of Netanyahu’s handling of the issue, called for a massive protest later on Sunday, demanding a “complete halt of the country” to push for the implementation of a ceasefire and release of the remaining captives.
+A forum of captives’ families, who have been critical of Prime Minister Benjamin Netanyahu’s handling of the issue, called for a massive protest later on Sunday, demanding a “complete halt of the country” to push for the implementation of a ceasefire and release of the remaining captives.

 “A deal for the return of the hostages has been on the table for over two months.
 Were it not for the delays, sabotage, and excuses those whose deaths we learned about this morning would likely still be alive.
 It’s time to bring our hostages home,” the Hostages and Missing Families Forum said in a statement.